PrincessSkywalker/Projects/1/README.md

 For this problem, you will implement functionality for different types of *List* data structures.
 Take a look at the file `1/src/SimpleLinkedList.java` that defines a simple LinkedList.

+You may not use any data structures from the Java API to solve these problems.

 #### a) (14pts)

 Write a method int `public int indexOf(Object o)`, which returns the index of the first occurence of the element `o`, or -1 if the element is not found.
 Make sure to use